It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 Fresh coffee still has a lot of carbon dioxide inside from the brewing process.
 When you pour hot water on fresh ground coffee, you will notice it bubbling.
 When you let this sit for 30 or 60 seconds, it’s called pre-infusion, or letting the coffee bloom.
 This allows the escape of gasses and promotes even extraction.

-You may wonder if a cone-shaped or flat basket-shaped filter makes better coffee.
+You may wonder if a cone-shaped or flat filter basket makes better coffee.
 The answer is… yes!
 In some circumstances, a cone filter will produce a better brew.
-In other circumstances, a flat basket will out-perform.
+In other circumstances, a flat filter basket will out-perform.
 The key is how much coffee you are making.

 In our search for the best coffee maker, we came across many that have an adjustable brew strength.
 What does this do?
 Can’t you just add more coffee for a stronger brew?